timmcginley/41936/Project/Reqs.md

 DTU's expected growth and strategic investment in research, education and innovation creates.
 Capacity analyses have shown a need for 33.000 new sqm over the next 10-15 years.
 This project is intended to provide a minimum 3000m2 of additional area.

+In 2024 we had one project, we have now run this 6 times with the same project, resulting in 59 buildings with (roughly) the same brief - the main difference is changes in height limits.

+In future iterations of the course we will have different versions that you can choose from.
+This should reflect the rising importance of experience working on renovations rather than new buildings.
+This will be linked to the interest of the mentor that you are working on your project with.
+As an idea these alternatives could be:

+1. Tall building (the same project we have run since 2019)
+2. Typical DTU building renovation / addition
+3. 101 building renovation / addition
+4. Skylab renovation / addition

+All options have the same brief of accomodation.
+However they will be compared against each other in terms of sustainbility, cost and time etc.

 ### Project KPIs (Key Performance Indicators)
 >This is the engine of the course.
 These can be combined with other figures to provide an overview on the progress of the teams.